kingrc15/torchmimic/README.md

 # MIMIC Benchmark in PyTorch

-MIMIC Benchmark reimplemented in PyTorch :fire:
+MIMIC Benchmark reimplemented in PyTorch.
+For examples and documentation

+## Installation

 To install, run: